If you’re reading this post, chances are that you already have a WordPress website or evaluating setting up a site on this system.

 See the quick video below of how it works.

-11. Plugin: Enable Media Replace
+12. WordPress Replace Media Plugin: Enable Media Replace

 Well, those were all for text.
 What about media and images?

 Normally in WordPress, if you already have an image uploaded to a post or page, then if you want to change it, you have to delete it, and upload the whole thing again.
-It will generate again a different URL, so you have to replace everywhere you've used the link of this image.
+It will generate again a different URL, so you have to replace it everywhere you’ve used the link of this image.

 Unnecessary waste of time.